Narvdeshwar/Narvdeshwar/README.md

 ![ExpressJS](https://img.shields.io/badge/ExpressJS-Backend%20Framework-lightgrey)
 ![Git](https://img.shields.io/badge/Git-Version%20Control-red)

 Welcome to my GitHub!
-I am a **Software Developer** with 1.8 years of experience in **JavaScript**, **React JS**, and **Node JS**, currently working at GlobalLogic.
+I am a Software Developer with more than 2 years of experience in JavaScript, React JS, and Node JS.
+I worked at GlobalLogic Inc. from December 2022 to November 2024 and am currently working at XenelSoft since November 2024.
 Here, you'll find some of my projects where I develop user-centric solutions using cutting-edge technologies.

 ---